Leadership Symposium: Centering Student Voice for Safe and Supportive Schools

 Cost: $250

 This leadership symposium invites school leaders to experience the power and importance of student voice in shaping safe and supportive learning environments.
 Decisions about schooling are often made without listening deeply to students themselves.
-Participants will hear from members of the Students Speak Youth Leadership Team and begin to examine how existing power dynamics can shift to create more opportunity for authentic and meaningful engagement of student voice.
+Participants will hear from members of the Students Speak Youth Leadership Team and begin to examine how existing power dynamics can shift to create more opportunities for authentic and meaningful engagement of student voice.
 This symposium is designed for school leaders at every level and across every area of schools.
 The symposium will be in-person for one and a half days.

-• Monday Morning: 9:00 – 12:00
+· Monday Morning: 9:00 – 12:00 Setting the Context

-• Lunch Break: 12:00 - 1:00
+• Lunch | 12:00 – 1:00

-• Monday Afternoon: 1:00 – 3:00
+• Monday Afternoon: 1:00 – 3:00 Listening to Student Voice

-• Tuesday Morning: 9:00 – 12:00
+• Tuesday Morning: 9:00 – 12:00 Putting Theory to Action

 What to Expect:

 Participants will explore how student voice can drive meaningful school change.
 Decisions about schooling are often made without listening deeply to students themselves.
 This can result in a number of troubling conditions we often see in schools, including students’ sense of disempowerment and disconnection from the school community.
 This also often results in decisions that fail to reflect students’ needs and lived experiences.
 But students are in the best position to understand what they need in order to do well in school.
-There is a need to rehumanize the relationships in the school community so that students play an essential role and have a say in determining not only what needs to be addressed, but what to do in order to address the identified urgencies.
+There is a need to rehumanize the relationships in the school community so that students play an essential role and have a say in determining not only what needs to be addressed, but also what to do in order to address the identified urgencies.

 • Define the most urgent needs in their school communities.